wendyverdonk93/docs/content/integrations/plugins/oscommerce/_index.md

 logo: "/logo/Plugins/OsCommerce.svg"
 weight: 140
 title_short: "OsCommerce"
----
+description_short: "MultiSafepay currently does not offer maintenance and/or support for the plugin OsCommerce."
-MultiSafepay currently does not offer maintenance and/or support for the plugin OsCommerce.
+description: "MultiSafepay currently does not offer maintenance and/or support for the plugin OsCommerce.
 For further information, it is advised to follow the movement of OsCommerce.

 Plugin version 3.0.0 available at MultiSafepay is tested on PHP 5.6.
 Do mind that other versions are not tested for compatibility.

-Contact your account manager for further information at <sales@multisafepay.com>
+Contact your account manager for further information at <sales@multisafepay.com>"
+layout: 'single'
+---